Prospectus & Guide

 Investment Securities and Practices

 This part of the prospectus details investment policies and risks of the Funds in table format.
 The first table shows some of the investment methods and securities each fund may use, and the second table summarizes the risks involved in investing in each fund.
-The Commerce Funds', which is available free of charge by contacting The Commerce Funds, provides a more detailed description of the securities and methods each fund is permitted to use and the risks associated with doing so.
+The Commerce Funds' Statement of Additional Information, which is available free of charge by contacting The Commerce Funds, provides a more detailed description of the securities and methods each fund is permitted to use and the risks associated with doing so.
 The Commerce Funds' annual and semi-annual reports show the securities and methods each fund has actually been using in the past year.

 Account Policies and Features